raspberrypilearning/count-the-creatures/en/step_4.md

-## Broadcasting colours
+## Broadcast colours

-In this step you will use `broadcasts`{:class="block3events"} to send messages about colour from the **Target** sprite to the other sprites.
+In this step, you will use `broadcasts`{:class="block3events"} to send messages about colour from the **Target** sprite to the other sprites.

 --- task ---

 Import a new animal sprite into your project.
-You can choose any sprite you like, but in this example a **Toucan** will be used.
+You can choose any sprite you like, but in this example, we will use a **Toucan** sprite.

 --- /task ---